shermanloan/scejson-doc/doc/module-loan.md

 | String | no | number - currency |

 Contains the maximum aggregate coverage amount, expressed in dollars.
-If no cap is present or applicable, then this attribute will not be present.
+If no cap is present or applicable, then this field will not be present.

 ---